Binary Options Call Vega definition

 Implied volatility often moves in tandem with the underlying volatility.
 The more volatile the underlying price is, the greater the likelihood that the option that is out of the money will become a profitable option that is in the money.
 To this end, decreasing implied volatility and reducing time to expiration similarly affect the out-of-the-money binary call option.

-Unlike a traditional call option, where an increase in implied volatility increases the option’s value, an in-the-money binary call option has a negative vega.
+Unlike a traditional call option, where an increase in implied volatility increases the option’s value, an in-the-money binary call option has a negative Vega.
 This means that if the underlying asset is higher than the strike price, an increase in implied volatility will decrease the value of the binary call option.

 How increasing volatility affects the Call Vega

 An increase in volatility increases the probability that the underlying asset’s price will fall below the strike, which will decrease the value of the binary call option.
-This results in a negative vega of the binary call option.
+This results in a negative Vega of the binary call option.